-Aetna is a large publicly traded company, headquartered in Hartford.
+In November of 2018, CVS finalized their acquisition of Aetna.
+As a result, their stock is now traded publicly on the NYSE under the stock symbol CVS.
+Aetna is headquartered in Hartford.
 CT.
-Their stock is traded publicly on the NYSE under the stock symbol AET.
-Aetna offers various health insurance products such as medical, dental, pharmaceutical, long-term care, disability, and Medicare supplement plans.
+The company offers various health insurance products such as medical, dental, pharmaceutical, long-term care, disability, and Medicare supplement plans.

 Aetna Medicare Supplement Plans are offered by Aetna through one of their subsidiary companies.
 Depending what state you are in you will see either Continental Life of Brentwood Tennessee, American Continental or Aetna Health and Life.
 All of these companies are owned and operated by Aetna.